scosman/secret_share/README.md

 Using hybrid encryption allows us to share secrets of any length.
 RSA can only encrypt short data.

+Security note: secret_send does nothing to verify the identity of the person you're sharing with.

 ## Usability

  - User friendly TUI: clear questions, instructions and errors